-The single major disadvantage of the stateless operation is that neither Wanguard Sensor nor Wanguard Filter can detect or block many low-volume application layer (OSI Layer 7) attacks, unlike traditional IPSes.
+The single major disadvantage of the stateless operation is that neither Wanguard Sensor nor Wanguard Filter are able to detect or block many low-volume application layer (OSI Layer 7) attacks, unlike traditional IPSes.

-There are three Wanguard Filter "flavors" that differ only in the way they obtain traffic information:
+There are several Wanguard Filter "flavors" which differ only in the way they obtain traffic information:

-- Packet Filter analyzes packets traveling through appliances (servers, firewalls, routers, bridges, IDSes, load-balancers) deployed in-line, connected to a mirrored port, or that make use of BGP traffic diversion.
+- Packet Filter analyzes packets passing through appliances (servers, firewalls, routers, bridges, IDSes, load-balancers) deployed in-line, connected to a mirrored port, or that make use of BGP traffic diversion.
 It needs to run on a powerful server to be able to do packet inspection on high-speed interfaces.
-Each configuration option is covered on page 61. - Flow Filter analyzes NetFlow® (jFlow, NetStream, cflowd), sFlow® or IPFIX flow data.
-It can work only in cooperation with a Flow Sensor, so it is not able to generate filtering rules as fast as a Packet Filter.
-Because flows contain limited traffic information, filtering rules are limited to IP addresses, IP protocols, TCP and UDP ports, country and protocol.
-Each configuration option is covered on page 66. - Filter Cluster aggregates traffic data collected by multiple Packet Filter and Flow Filter instances.
+Each configuration option is covered on page 61 - Flow Filter analyzes NetFlow® (jFlow, NetStream, cflowd), sFlow® or IPFIX flow data.
+It can work only in cooperation with a Flow Sensor, therefore it is not able to generate filtering rules as fast as a Packet Filter.
+Because flows contain limited traffic information, filtering rules can contain only: IP addresses, IP protocols, TCP and UDP ports, country and IP protocols.
+Each configuration option is covered on page 66 - Filter Cluster aggregates traffic data collected by multiple Packet Filter and Flow Filter instances.
 It can be used to create clusters of filtering servers.
-Each configuration option is covered on page 70.
+Each configuration option is covered on page 70